-Our patent applications, WO2020169850 and WO2020169851, were filed on February 24, 2020, with a priority date of February 22, 2019.
-An additional patent application, WO2020254584, was filed on June 19, 2020, with a priority date of June 19, 2019.
+Our patent applications, WO2020169850 and WO2020169851, which collectively cover novel uses of 5-MeO-DMT in various disorders, including the use of 5-MeO-DMT for treatment of TRD when administered by inhalation, or by nasal, buccal, sublingual, intravenous, intramuscular or subcutaneous administration, were filed on February 24, 2020, with a priority date of February 22, 2019.
+An additional patent application, WO2020254584, which covers novel manufacturing methods for the purification of 5-MeO-DMT and high purity 5-MeO-DMT, was filed on June 19, 2020, with a priority date of June 19, 2019.
 A further patent application was filed on February 24, 2021, with a priority date of February 24, 2020.
-This application, which has not yet been published, has been assigned the international application number PCT/EP2021/054502.
+This application, which has not yet been published, has been assigned the international application number PCT/EP2021/054502 and covers novel aerosol compositions of matter of 5-MeO-DMT, including the aerosol that is generated for the administration of GH001.

-Patent Cooperation Treaty, or PCT, applications are not eligible to become an issued patent until, among other things, we file one or more national state patent applications within, depending on the country, 30 to 32 months of the PCT application's priority date in the countries in which we seek patent protection.
+Each of our patent applications are international Patent Cooperation Treaty, or PCT, applications.
+PCT applications are not eligible to become an issued patent until, among other things, we file one or more national state patent applications within, depending on the country, 30 to 32 months of the PCT application's priority date in the countries in which we seek patent protection.
+We have not yet filed any national stage applications.
 If we do not timely file any national stage patent applications, we may lose our priority date with respect to our PCT patent applications and any patent protection on the inventions disclosed in such patent applications.
 While we intend to timely file national stage patent applications relating to our PCT patent applications, we cannot predict whether any such patent applications will result in the issuance of patents that provide us with any competitive advantage.